-Obesity surgery is major surgery and carries with it risk, discomfort, and cost.
-Surgery for obesity is reserved for individuals whose obesity is so severe that their health and even life are at significant risk from complications of obesity.
+Weight loss surgery is major surgery and carries with it risk, discomfort, and cost.
+Surgery for weight loss is reserved for individuals whose obesity is so severe that their health and even life are at significant risk from complications of obesity.

-To assure that we perform surgery only on individuals who can benefit from it, the Bariatric Program evaluates each candidate for surgery carefully.
-This evaluation includes examination by a dietitian, a psychologist and an internist (if needed).
-After the evaluation process, if an individual appears to be a good candidate for surgery, he or she is referred to an Obesity Program surgeon who will discuss the surgery with the individual thoroughly.
+To assure that we perform surgery only on individuals who can benefit from it, the Comprehensive Weight Management Center evaluates each candidate for surgery carefully.
+This evaluation includes an examination by a dietitian, a psychologist, and an internist (if needed).
+After the evaluation process, if an individual appears to be a good candidate for surgery, he or she is referred to a program surgeon who will discuss the surgery with the individual thoroughly.

 - Register for and attend the general nutrition classes.

 - Complete the medical and weight history questionnaire.
 We will give this to you at the end of the nutrition information class.
 Bring this questionnaire with you when you meet with one of our dietitians.